-STEMPlus is a new and exciting series of masterclasses delivered by Wakefield College for local Key Stage 3 students.
+STEMPlus is an exciting series exciting series of masterclasses delivered by Wakefield College for local Key Stage 3 students.
 Our FREE masterclasses are fun, informative and inspiring, and delivered during the school holidays.
 Students will have the option of participating in a range of challenging activities in STEM and digital industry related areas.

 Who is it for?

 STEMPlus is available to students at local secondary schools with a love of all things STEM and/or digital.
-The sessions plan to build on existing knowledge and challenge students to try new projects, and give an idea of the type of activity that industry professionals undertake.
-The programme is ideal for students in the Gifted & Talented cohorts at school or students with a genuine interest in a STEM or digital industry related career.
+The sessions build on existing knowledge and challenge students to try new projects, and give an idea of the type of activity that industry professionals undertake.
+The programme is ideal for high attaining students at school or students with a genuine interest in a STEM or digital industry related career.

 How does it work?

-STEMPlus is designed to give your child the opportunity to access areas of study beyond their classroom at school and build on existing knowledge in subjects that interest them – subjects that may lead on to further study at College and University and ultimately into a rewarding and enjoyable career.
+STEMPlus is designed to give students the opportunity to access areas of study beyond their classroom at school and build on existing knowledge in subjects that interest them – subjects that may lead on to further study at College and University and ultimately into a rewarding and enjoyable career.

 It also gives young people a first taste of college life and an opportunity to take part in lessons delivered by new teachers and in new surroundings.

 STEMPlus activities will be delivered during half term in October, February and May over a two-year period for students in Year 8 and 9.
-Students will participate in up to 6 subject-specific sessions over the two-year period, or they can mix and match to get a flavour of different subjects and industries.
-Students amassing over 20 hours will be rewarded with certification at the end of the programme.
+Students will participate in up to 6 sessions over the two-year period.
+Students amassing over 20 hours will be rewarded with certification and a reward voucher at the end of the programme.